Venkataramana2017/new-doc/Readme.md

 Follows AWS Resources  best practices such as: -

 1.Analysis  2.Design   3.Review the design Document 4.Coding and Testing  5.
-Finally, Jenkins Job run
+Finally, Jenkins Job run  Verify the results.

-Verify the results: -

 ================================================================================.

-to create 3-Tier Architecture required tolls and technology :-
+to create 3-Tier Architecture required tools and technology :-

-propriate Routing in Route Table etc.
+apropriate Routing in Route Table etc.

 what are the resources needed (VPC/CIDR/Autoscaling/Security groups /S3/DynamoDB tables etc.)